EvanMulawski/FanControl.CorsairLink/README.md

 ## Installation

+> [!WARNING]
-⚠ This plugin will not function correctly if Corsair iCUE and the "Corsair Service" service is running.
+> This plugin will not function correctly if Corsair iCUE and the "Corsair Service" service is running.
 These programs should be stopped before running Fan Control.
 Running [incompatible programs](#compatibility) that attempt to communicate with these devices while Fan Control is running is not a supported scenario.

+> [!WARNING]
-⚠ This plugin requires the .NET Framework build of Fan Control.
-Install Fan Control using the `FanControl_net_4_8.zip` release files.
+> All versions of this plugin prior to v1.7.0 require the .NET Framework build of Fan Control.
+Install Fan Control using the `FanControl_net_4_8.zip` release files or the `FanControl_191_net_4_8_Installer.exe` installer only.

+> [!NOTE]
+> Support for the .NET 8 build of Fan Control was added in v1.7.0-beta.1.
+As of this version, plugin builds are located within their respective directories.
+In step 4 below, the `FanControl.CorsairLink.dll` file will be located within the `net48` or `net8.0` directory.
+Choose the build that matches your Fan Control installation.

 1. Download a [release](https://github.com/EvanMulawski/FanControl.CorsairLink/releases).
 2. Unblock the downloaded ZIP file.
 (Right-click, Properties, check Unblock, OK)